mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Starport: B (Good) Size: 7 (11,200 km, Gravity 0.9 Earth standard) Atmosphere: 5 (Thin) Hydrographics: 9: 93% (Wet World) Population: 7 (approximately 54 million people) Government: 7 (Balkanised: Sonares II Assembly – S2A; SWA agencies and Maas Industries) Law Level: 3 Tech Level: 9 (Developed gravity generators.
 No reliable Jump Drive development)

 Mostly ocean, Sonares II has one large landmass, roughly the size of western Europe, and a panoply of much smaller islands.
-The continental landmass is the centre of Sonares II colonization supporting a core population of 54 million and growing.
+The continental landmass is the center of Sonares II colonization supporting a core population of 54 million and growing.
 The colony is subject to tripartite rule: the S2 Assembly, representatives from the SWA, and all industrial activity controlled by Maas.
 Maas’s involvement was a precondition of assisting in the colonization project.
 Relations between the three governmental stakeholders are not always cordial but have, so far, avoided serious conflict.

 Sonares II is a rich source of minerals and nutrients and the fertile plains for the central landmass are given over to agriculture to feed both itself and Sonares I. For this reason industrialization is strictly regulated and this ensures Maas maintains an emphasis on its belt interests.